Logiqx/gps-details/docs/devices/coros/smoothing/README.md

 ![9 mins](img/9-mins-fr-255.png)

 The final graph shows the behavior of the APEX 2 Pro with firmware V3.0408.0.
 The position-derived speeds (green) contain a lot of weird spikes during periods of acceleration.
-The doppler-derived speeds (red) have been aggressively smoothed, visibly delayed there are some strange dips evident during periods of acceleration.
+The doppler-derived speeds (red) have been aggressively smoothed, visibly delayed and there are some strange dips evident during periods of acceleration.

 ![9 mins](img/9-mins-apex2-pro.png)